 - Spring onions – you should only use the white and light green part.

-- Oil – vegetable oil, not olive oil, would be excellent for this crispy tofu recipe.
+- Oil – vegetable oil, not olive oil, would be excellent for this pan fried tofu recipe.

 - Sesame seeds – you can either toast these or not, depending on your preference.

-Start by heating oil in a medium to a large skillet over medium-high heat (photo 1).
+Start with your pan fried tofu by heating oil in a medium to a large skillet over medium-high heat (photo 1).

 Once the oil is hot, start frying the tofu slices by placing them carefully on the pan (photo 2).